HichemTab-tech/tokens-validation/README.md

 - Authenticate the user after the browser closed without password
 - Generate custom confirmation codes with expiration delay.
+- Create invitation tokens to do some actions.
 - Flexibility of usage
 - Security & Encryption